Skip to main content

 Before proceeding, make sure you have an API key from Nixtla.

-4. Use TimeGPT on Dask
+How to Use TimeGPT with Dask

 Fugue provides an easy-to-use interface for distributed computing over frameworks like Dask.
+You can install Fugue with:

 pip install fugue[dask]